robinmordasiewicz/fortinet-forticnp/_index.md

 FortiCNP Login
 ==============

-1. Using a Browser open URL https://support.fortinet.com
+1. Using a browser, login to FortiCloud at: https://support.fortinet.com

-1. Log into FortiCloud and select FortiCNP
+1. After logging into FortiCloud, select Services -> Show More -> FortiCNP.

 ![image info](forticloud-forticnp-login.gif)